• Home

 4. Decide on your escape room structure

 You can structure your escape room in any way your wish, but I love to have the solution to each clue lead to the location of the next clue.
 This could be a typical classroom object, such as a book case or tap, for example.
 I love to use posters which I put up around the room of locations related to the theme.
 For example, in a haunted house theme, I would use posters of a cauldron or spider web etc. To show the possibilities of where the next clue may be hidden.
 A scavenger-hunt style escape room is great fun where students go to the actual location and collect the next clue, hidden in an envelope, but this is not essential and you can hand the clues to the students when they give you the correct answer.
+Check out my blog post with more ideas on how to organise classroom escape room clues.

 I also think it is great for students to work in teams of around 4-5.
 They can work together, use the strength of the individual team members and develop their collaboration skills.
 You could even assign each team member a role, for example, clue reader, clue collector, answer recorder etc.